Omer-Mazig/js-runtime-questions/README.md

 ### Question 1

-What is the Call Stack in JavaScript?
+What is the `Call Stack` in JavaScript?

 **Options:**

 - a) A data structure that stores variables and function declarations during code execution
-- b) A LIFO (Last In, First Out) data structure that tracks function calls and their execution context
+- b) A **LIFO** (Last In, First Out) data structure that tracks function calls and their execution context
 - c) A queue that manages asynchronous operations in JavaScript
-- d) A list of all available Web APIs in the browser
+- d) A list of available `Web APIs` in the browser

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer:** b) A LIFO (Last In, First Out) data structure that tracks function calls and their execution context
+**Correct Answer:** b) A **LIFO** (Last In, First Out) data structure that tracks function calls and their execution context

 **Explanation:**
-The Call Stack is a fundamental part of JavaScript's execution context.
-It follows the Last In, First Out (LIFO) principle, where the most recently added function call is the first to be removed.
-When a function is called, it's pushed onto the stack; when it returns, it's popped off.
+The `Call Stack` is a fundamental part of JavaScript's execution context.
+It follows the **Last In, First Out (LIFO)** principle, where the most recently added function call is the first to be removed.
+When a function is called, it's **pushed** onto the stack; when it returns, it's **popped** off.
 This mechanism keeps track of where the program is in its execution.

 </details>